Tag Archives: Review

 • Blade Thickness: 0.108″ (2.8mm)

-Its shape and size make it extremely pocket-friendly, easily fitting into the watch pocket of a pair of denim jeans thanks to its deep-carry wire clip.
+Its shape and size make it extremely pocket-friendly, easily fitting into the watch pocket of jeans thanks to its deep-carry wire clip.
 You could remove the clip, but why?
-It keeps the knife perfectly on the pocket’s lip.
-The clip is also reversible, though that’s not mandatory for a two-handed opening folder.
+It keeps the knife perfectly secured at the pocket’s edge.
+The clip is also reversible, though that is not essential for a two-handed opening folder.

 With its thin profile and light weight, combined with the clip, the Roadie XL can even be carried in a shirt pocket like a pen.
-In short, it’s a knife meant to stay on your person almost unnoticed.
+In short, it is a knife designed to remain on you almost unnoticed.

-The action is smooth, with two stops/steps before the blade fully opens.
-In practice, it feels smoother than my Urban, which only requires a single hand to deploy.
+The action is smooth, with two detents before the blade fully opens.
+In practice, it feels smoother than my Urban, which deploys with a single motion.

 With a slightly longer blade than the Urban, the Roadie XL remains legal to carry in countries such as Denmark, the UK, or Germany.
-Mine arrived razor sharp straight out of the box, so I’m in no particular hurry to convex the edge.
+Mine arrived razor sharp straight out of the box, so I am not in any hurry to convex the edge.

-Mine came razor sharp right out of the box.
-So I’m not in a special hurry to convex its edge.
+Mine came razor sharp straight out of the box, so I’m not in any particular hurry to convex its edge.

-You can immediately recognize Sal Glesser’s signature design—a clear mark that it’s his invention.
-Sal is an inventor, and it’s always impressive to see how he manages to create clever, practical tools.
+You can immediately recognize Sal Glesser’s signature design — a clear mark of his inventive approach.
+Sal is an inventor at heart, and it is always impressive to see how he manages to create clever, practical tools.
 Quoting him directly:

 “When the Transportation Security Administration (TSA) briefly considered allowing the carry of knives on airplanes again, Spyderco designed the Roadie™ to fit their guidelines.
 We created an incredibly popular modern expression of the classic penknife.
 Since bigger can indeed be better, the Roadie now has a big brother: the Roadie XL.
-It faithfully offers all the defining features of its smaller counterpart—including a non-locking “notched-joint” mechanism, a textured index-finger choil, and contoured, injection-molded handle scales.
-Its full-flat-ground sheepfoot-style blade is crafted from M398 stainless steel and features our distinctive “Double Dent™”—a pair of symmetrical dimples in the blade that provide a solid purchase for a fingernail-free two-handed opening.
+It faithfully offers all the defining features of its smaller counterpart — including a non-locking “notched-joint” mechanism, a textured index-finger choil, and contoured, injection-molded handle scales.
+Its full-flat-ground sheepfoot-style blade is crafted from M398 stainless steel and features our distinctive “Double Dent™” — a pair of symmetrical dimples in the blade that provide a solid purchase for fingernail-free, two-handed opening.
 In addition to its larger size, the Roadie XL also adds a deep-pocket wire clip for convenient top-of-the-pocket carry.”

-Now, let’s talk about M398, one of Spyderco’s premium powder metallurgy steels, only available in limited flash batches, all made in Maniago, Italy.
+Now, let’s talk about M398, one of Spyderco’s premium powder metallurgy steels, produced in limited flash batches in Maniago, Italy.

 From what I understand, M398 is closer to CPM-90V than to M390.
-Quoting Darrin Thomas’s analysis (which is worth reading in full):
+Quoting Darrin Thomas’s analysis:

-When M398 was used in a previous flash batch for the SpyMyto, I wasn’t particularly excited—it felt like overkill for a folder that seemed built for hard use.
-The Myto is essentially the big brother of my Nano made in CPM Magnacut, and a SpyNano in M398 is also on the bench.
-In comparison, Magnacut is far tougher than M398, making it more suitable for wide, workhorse blades.
+When M398 was used in a previous flash batch for the SpyMyto, I was not particularly excited — it felt like overkill for a folder intended for hard use.
+The Myto is essentially the big brother of my Nano in CPM Magnacut, and a SpyNano in M398 is also on the bench.
+In comparison, Magnacut is far tougher than M398, making it better suited for wider, workhorse blades.

-On the Roadie XL, though, this is a different story.
-Like with my Heinie Urban in S90V, these small blades are not intended for bushcraft—but some highly skilled bushcrafters can make miracles with even a 2-inch slipjoint, as shown in an inspiring video I recently saw.
+On the Roadie XL, however, it is a different story.
+Like with my Heinie Urban in S90V, these small blades are not intended for bushcraft — although skilled users can achieve remarkable results even with a 2-inch slipjoint, as shown in an inspiring video I recently watched.

-Slip-joints are gentle companions for both ladies and gentlemen.
-For those with long nails, the Roadie XL is equipped with its distinctive “Double Dent™”—a pair of symmetrical dimples in the blade that provide a solid purchase for a fingernail-free, two-handed opening.
+Slipjoints are gentle companions for both ladies and gentlemen.
+For those with long nails, the Roadie XL features its distinctive “Double Dent™” — a pair of symmetrical dimples in the blade that provide a secure grip for fingernail-free, two-handed opening.

-Its high wear resistance comes in handy, as these small blades often encounter cardboard, which can be surprisingly abrasive.
-I also recall Roger, my father-in-law, wielding his old Pradel slip-joint like a crowbar or flat screwdriver, without a second thought.
-Old-timers often treated knives mercilessly, using them until the blade was as thin as a needle.
+Its high wear resistance is useful, as these small blades often encounter cardboard, which can be surprisingly abrasive.
+I also recall Roger, my father-in-law, using his old Pradel slipjoint like a crowbar or screwdriver without hesitation.
+Older users often treated knives as true tools until they were worn down to almost nothing.

-I’m confident the Roadie XL with its M398 blade would make an excellent hare skinner—the fur is full of sand that can destroy an edge almost instantly.
+I am confident the Roadie XL, with its M398 blade, would make an excellent hare skinner — fur full of sand can destroy an edge very quickly.
 Tuscan hare hunters would likely appreciate its durability.
-Its high wear-resistant alloy makes perfect sense here.
-Additionally, the blade is relatively thick at 2.8 mm, which would otherwise be prone to breakage.
+The high wear-resistant alloy makes perfect sense here, and the blade is also relatively thick at 2.8 mm, reducing the risk of damage.

-Ergonomically, the Roadie works beautifully for a slip-joint because you can hold the blade by its choil—a feature rarely found on traditional slip-joints.
-Even most Swiss Army Knives lack that level of security, and with M398’s toughness, the blade cannot close on your fingers.
+Ergonomically, the Roadie works beautifully for a slipjoint because you can use the choil for control — a feature rarely found in traditional designs.
+Even most Swiss Army Knives do not offer that level of security.
 As Spyderco notes:

 “Unlike traditional penknives, the Roadie also features a subtle index-finger choil that increases control of the knife during use and acts as a safeguard against unintentional closure.”

-There’s no undue pressure on the pivot, often the most delicate part of many folding knives.
-If you are careful not to twist the point in wood, the Roadie XL can withstand applied force directly to the blade.
-This makes it another “Lil Big Blade”—small but versatile.
+There is no undue pressure on the pivot, often the most fragile part of folding knives.
+If you avoid twisting the tip in wood, the Roadie XL can handle direct cutting force on the blade.
+This makes it another “Lil Big Blade” — small, but highly capable.

 It can serve as a steak knife, whittler, label remover, balloon popper, nail cleaner, or cardboard cutter.
-Brown cardboard is notorious for edge damage, but not for an alloy like M398, packed with carbides.
+Cardboard is especially abrasive, but not for a steel like M398, rich in carbide content.

-And in today’s world, one more practical advantage: it is extremely sheeple-friendly.
-The Roadie XL looks like a pocket knife, not a tactical or soldier’s tool, making it socially unobtrusive yet highly capable.
+And in today’s world, one final advantage: it is extremely sheeple-friendly.
+It looks like a pocket knife, not a tactical weapon — discreet, elegant, and highly functional.

-Roadie, K390 Pingo, S90V G10-Urban and Roadie XL (all green letters mean they are linked to their reviews)
+Roadie, K390 Pingo, S90V G10 Urban, and Roadie XL (all green links refer to full reviews).

-Beauty is in the eye of the beholder, but to me, this blade—shaped almost like a scaled-down cutlass—is pure eye candy.
+Beauty is in the eye of the beholder, but to me, this blade — shaped like a scaled-down cutlass — is pure eye candy.

-Interestingly, I’ve discovered that I can open it one-handed in two distinct ways:
+Interestingly, I can open it one-handed in two different ways:

-1. A fast wrist flick while holding the blade itself.
+1. A quick wrist flick while holding the blade.

-2. By gripping the blade with thumb and index finger and gently pushing the handle away with the middle and ring fingers.
+2. By gripping the blade between thumb and index finger while pushing the handle away with the remaining fingers.

-So, even though it wasn’t designed as a one-hand opener, the Roadie XL can function surprisingly well as a one-handed knife in either technique.
+So even though it was not designed as a one-hand opener, the Roadie XL can still function surprisingly well as one.

-Compared to a traditional sheepfoot slipjoint, the Roadie XL is incredibly light yet sports a premium alloy blade (Since August 2025 another slipjoint with M398 is available: The Metropolitan.).
+Compared to a traditional sheepfoot slipjoint, the Roadie XL is incredibly light while offering a premium alloy blade.
+(Since August 2025, another M398 slipjoint has joined the lineup: the Metropolitan.)

-And at under 100 euros, the Roadie XL is an exceptional bargain for what it offers.
+At under 100 euros, the Roadie XL is an exceptional bargain for what it delivers.

-This is one of Sal Glesser’s finest EDC designs—a true Every Day Carry folder that balances elegance, utility, and performance.
+This is one of Sal Glesser’s finest EDC designs — a perfect balance of elegance, utility, and performance.
 And for once, size really matters with a Roadie.
-No wonder it’s already sold out on the Golden site!
+No wonder it sold out so quickly on the Golden site!

 Spyderco Native Chief: HELLBOY 2 – The Kitchen Army